ryancys1234/Probability-I/README.md

-# Probability-I
+# Probability

-This repository contains assignments from the course Probability I offered by the Department of Statistical Sciences.
+This repository contains assignments from the course Probability offered by the Department of Statistical Sciences.